Irrational Beliefs Exposed & Examined by REBT

 - I must damn life if I cannot find the perfect answers to human problems.

 The above 11 irrational beliefs were rewritten, modified, and condensed from Reason and Emotion in Psychotherapy, Revised and Updated by Albert Ellis, Birch Lane Press, 1994.
-Ellis, the founder or REBT, also published a list of 10 irrational beliefs.
+Ellis, the founder of REBT, also published a list of 10 irrational beliefs.
 Please see the link below.

-More & Related Information
+More & Related Information on Thinking Errors

 - 7 Thinking Errors of CT